qchapp/lungs-segmentation/README.md

 ## Issues

-If you encounter any problems, please file an issue along with a detailed description.
+If you encounter any problems, please fill an issue along with a detailed description.

 ## License